OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

  $  ../../../gradlew shadowJar
 ```

 Use the `start.server.sh` script to run it.
-Modify the script if needed, to the
+Modify the script if needed, to set
 the pins and the ADC channel.

 ### Reaching the deployed services